vwalker04/phonebook/README.md

+# 1st go at Ruby
-# phonebook app with CRUD operations
+# A phonebook app with CRUD operations